PAY RANGE: N26

-This is administrative engineering work directing, through subordinate engineering staff, design functions and the development of construction plans and specifications for major facilities in the Streets Department.
-This position is also responsible for administrative engineering functions related to project tasks, acquisition of federal grants, and professional development of staff, and for coordinating project plans with developers, political entities, and the community-at-large.
-Consultation with departmental and consulting architects and engineers in plans review is a significant aspect of the work.
-Work is performed under the general direction of a higher level engineering manager.ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)
+This is administrative engineering work directing, through subordinate engineering staff, design functions and the development of construction plans and specifications for public works projects in the Streets Department or the design and development of plans for traffic engineering projects.
+Employees in this class are responsible for administrative engineering functions related to project tasks, acquisition of federal grants, professional development of staff, and for coordinating project plans with developers, political entities, and the community-at-large.
+Consultation with departmental and consulting architects and/or engineers in plans review is a significant aspect of the work.
+Work is performed under the general direction of a higher level engineering manager.

-Assists in the development of departmental programming and budgeting.
+Researches policy issues affecting programs and projects; assists in the development of departmental programming and budgeting.

 Develops roadway and traffic signal system designs from concept through construction; coordinates roadway and traffic signal system design with DVPRC, PaDOT, and other governmental agencies; performs in-house design and project management of consultants; interacts with political and community entities; coordinates projects with other departments and utilities.

 Advises engineering staff on project development and the handling of a variety of design and project management issues; meets with developers, politicians and the community to provide guidance and resolution on transportation engineering issues.